 Additionally, we break into smaller, more manageable groups throughout the day when appropriate.
 This helps to have a less stimulating environment, and allows our children to get more one-on-one time with their primary caregiver.

 For more information about PITC and their philosophy, please see their website at www.pitc.org

-The care we provide is done so with the latest research on attachment, brain development, and children's needs in mind, and we provide a center with better teacher-to-child ratios than most schools in the Sacramento area.
+The care we provide is done so with the latest research on attachment, brain development, relationship-based care and children's needs in mind, and we provide a center with better teacher-to-child ratios than most schools in the Sacramento area.

 Finally, we also use the ECERS and ITERS Assessment tools as well as the CA QRIS rating scale.
 These tools assess programs, and rate them accordingly.
 They not only look for a safe place, but also an enriching, stimulating environment and secure bonds between children and qualified caregivers.
 We have used these assessments in the past, both in-house, and from agencies such as Child Action.

 Finally, we use the ASQ and ASQ-SE, as well as DRDP's to assess children and their development, as well as determine if there are concerns about individual children.
 We offer feedback based on information received from these documents, and have 2 established times for parent conferences, based on each child's development and needs.

 We regularly seek ways to enhance our curriculum but maintain basic methods that we believe nurture children’s learning.
 Our methods are exemplified in the activities we do with the kids.

 Our activities are in the areas of:

 - -Zoophonics, Language and Reading

 We allow children to learn by doing things themselves and provide them with an endless amount of enthusiasm as well as tools to explore with.
 Our school is filled with toys, games, musical instruments, art supplies, practical life materials and books.